moechofe/lowresrmx/asset.dev/manual.md

 ### Characters

-The 256 characters are block of 8x8 pixels and are assigned to a number from 0 to 255.
+The 256 characters are blocks of 8x8 pixels assigned to numbers from 0 to 255.
-Whenever this number is use to be drawn in a background layer or a sprite, the rendering process will draw the corresponding block of 8x8 pixels.
+When a number is used to draw in a background layer or sprite, the rendering process draws the corresponding 8x8 pixel block.

 From now on, the term:
-- **a character** is a block of 8x8 pixels and take 16 bytes.
+- **a character** is a block of 8x8 pixels and takes 16 bytes.

 ### Backgrounds

-LowResRMX has 4 background layers, each with an independent:
+Retro Game Creator has 4 background layers, each with an independent:
 - X and Y position,
 - and 64x64 character cells.

 The 4 layers are drawn in order from 4th to 1st.
 Cells of the 1st background will be visible above the others unless the priority flag is used.

-Each cells have it's own:
+Each cell has its own:
 - character number,
 - palette,
 - horizontal and vertical flip,
 - priority to alter which layer's cell is drawn on top of another and on top of sprites.

-Layers are not framebuffers; you CANNOT easily paint pixels directly.
+Layers are not framebuffers; you cannot easily paint pixels directly.
 Instead, every cell references a character number, and those hold the pixel color information.

-Each layer can be shifted using the position in the X and Y axes.
+Each layer can be shifted using the position on the X and Y axes.
 When reaching the edges, the cells will wrap around and remain visible.
 Put another way, when the rendering process tries to draw the 65th cell of a row, because it does not exist, it will draw the 1st cell instead.
 This can be used to achieve infinite scrolling.

-As mentioned before, the 1st color of each palette is transparent except for the 1st color of the 1st palette.
-It will determine the background color of the whole fantasy screen.
+As mentioned before, the 1st color of each palette is transparent except for the 1st color of the 1st palette, which determines the background color of the whole fantasy screen.

 This can be altered by the [`SYSTEM` command](#system-setting-value).